 These same tight screening processes and regulations that make most co-ops a reliable, unchanging environment, however, also make them more difficult to sell and often quite impossible to sublet.
 This is particularly disadvantageous for buyers that do not plan on living in one place for an extended amount of time.

 Indeed, the co-ops’ regulations give condos a relative value increase on the market: Investors and more mobile homeowners prefer condos.
 This additional demand for a much smaller supply makes condos the logical choice for most buyers.
 A recent study suggested that were the average co-op to convert to a condominium ownership structure, an average net gain in value of $15,500 would be added to each unit.

 Buying a home without representation and the help of a real estate buyers agentis doing yourself an injustice, so it’s important to find a broker that specializes in buyers.
 Buyers agents can help with everything, from finding your dream home and facilitating the sale to mortgage pre-approval, negotiations and contract finalization, and every home buying need in between.

 New York apartments are not typically considered as cheap.
 If you are willing to make certain sacrifices, however, you will be able to land yourself a nice bargain.

 - Look at bigger apartment buildings – Buildings with around 30 apartments are much more likely to be rent-stabilized and more financially appealing as a result.

-- Search in the winter – There is less activity in the market during the winter months and as a result, landlords are generally willing to deal on any vacant apartments they have.
+- Search in the winter – There is less activity in the market during the winter months, and as a result, landlords are generally willing to deal with any vacant apartments they have.